dr-haoliu/dr-haoliu.github.io/_news/announcement_10.md

 I will serve on the program committee of IEEE ICHI'2024 (The 12th IEEE International Conference on Healthcare Informatics).

-IEEE ICHI 2024: The Eleventh IEEE International Conference on Healthcare Informatics
+IEEE ICHI 2024: The 12th IEEE International Conference on Healthcare Informatics
 Orlando, Florida, USA
 June 3rd-6th, 2024
 Conference website: 	https://ieeeichi2024.github.io/